brabster/tw-site-mkdocs/docs/posts/2020-06-07-bashing-alpine/index.md

 ---
 title: Bashing Alpine
 date: 2020-06-07
-category: DevOps
-tags:
- - alpine
- - docker
- - scripting
- - bash
- - ash
+categories:
- - gotcha
+  - automation
-description: For those times when a script is both missing and exactly where it should be.
 ---

 <figure markdown="span">
   ![A bear, lying on its side facepalming](./bradley-howington-P6rYiIgGT6k-unsplash.jpg)
   <figcaption>Photo by https://unsplash.com/@bradleyhowington</figcaption>
 </figure>

+For those times when a script is both missing and exactly where it should be.

 So this annoying and trivial little problem catches me out every so often.
 I am always misled by the error message!
 You'll see what I mean shortly.
 For context, it usually happens when I'm working in Docker containers on a build.